 Another benefit of plants is the provision of timber.
 Wood has been used to make this table.

 The foot and the base are made of oak since it has the high tensile strength to support the weight.
 The block front is made of pine softwood which gives a lustrous look.
 It also helps to make the table light.
 The top part is made of imported cypress trees from Africa.
-It was also possible to purchase one whose top is made of glass but, this one is fragile.
+It was also possible to purchase one whose top is made of glass, but this one is fragile.
 However, it has a classy look.
 Cypress is used for the top part since it is light, durable, and tolerant to cracks, splints, and warping.

-Communication: my iPhone
+Communication: My iPhone

 Part of my daily living involves the use of an Apple iPhone 5.
 It has a 4-inch screen with 640 pixels.
 It has a 1.3 GHz processor which makes it receive and send information very fast.
-It has a high quality camera and a single SIM.
+It has a high-quality camera and a single SIM.
 It connects to WI-FI, GPS, Bluetooth, 3G, and 4G.
 Such features facilitate fast login in emails, social media, and browsers.
 I can take selfies and send them to my friend in Asia within a second.
 I communicate with many people across the continents facilitated by the satellites put in place.
 There are other brands of the phone, but I find apple iPhones lucrative, classy, and very fast.

 Tourism: Album

 The World Tourist Organization recognizes a person spending a night or more but less than a year in a place other than their residence as a tourist.
 Tourism is a leading economic, social, and environmental factor.
 It affects the local economy, the culture of the residents, the developments in the area, ecology, and landscape.
 Tourists visit different regions each giving a different thrilling experience.
-Tourism is characterized by viewing scenes, places, wildlife, cultures, sports, etc. It also involves activities like taking photos, sunbathing, dining, videos, postcards, etc. Canada is rich in beautiful landscapes and attraction sites which travelers can sightsee.
+Tourism is characterized by viewing scenes, places, wildlife, cultures, sports, etc. It also involves activities like taking photos, sunbathing, dining, videos, postcards, etc. Canada is rich in beautiful landscapes and attraction sites that travelers can sightsee.
 From the coast to the upcountry, Canada is home to diversified cultures and natural wonders.

 It is situated about 128 km from Toronto.
-There are also photos taken from Toronto CN Tower which is a landmark in the city.
+There are also photos taken from Toronto CN Towe,r which is a landmark in the city.
 It is among the tallest buildings in the world making 553 meters.
 It gives a beautiful angle to view the city.

 Attached is a video clip for some of the attraction sites